strangeioc/strange-core/README.md

 v0.7.0
 Just the code.

-PLEASE LOG ANY ISSUES AT THE MAIN STRANGEIOC REPO, NOT HERE.
+ISSUES ARE TURNED OFF FOR THIS REPO.
+PLEASE LOG ANY ISSUES AT THE MAIN STRANGEIOC REPO.

 The full StrangeIoC repo is at: https://github.com/strangeioc/strangeioc